haroonwajid/PubMed-Summarization/README.md

 ## Introduction

-The PubMed Article Summarizer is a tool that leverages advanced NLP techniques to provide concise summaries of scientific articles.
-This project uses the T5 transformer model for text summarization and offers an interactive web interface for users to upload articles and receive summaries.
+The PubMed Article Summarizer leverages Generative AI to provide concise, accurate summaries of scientific articles from PubMed.
+By utilizing state-of-the-art Natural Language Processing (NLP) techniques, specifically the T5 transformer model, this project aims to streamline the process of information retrieval and synthesis for researchers, students, and professionals in the medical and scientific communities.
+The development process encompasses data exploration, model selection, fine-tuning, and the creation of an intuitive web application interface.

 ## Data Exploration